PFML frequently asked questions for employees

 Can I start the application process early?

-Yes.
-You cannot apply more than 60 days before the intended leave date.
+You can apply up to 60 days before your intended leave date.
 Estimated dates can be used to apply and modified as necessary.

 Can I split up my family leave to bond with a child or does it have to be taken all at once?

 There is no restriction as to how you split the time if it is taken as continuous leave as long as it is within 12 months of the child’s birth, adoption or foster care placement.
 The last day of leave must be the day before the child’s birthday or placement anniversary.
-If you want to take family leave to bond with a child on an intermittent or reduced schedule, your employer must agree to it.
+If you want to take family leave to bond with a child on an intermittent or reduced schedule, you will need your employer’s agreement.
+Please note that if you split your bonding time, you may have an additional unpaid 7-day waiting period.

 Payments and taxes